viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Let me explain in more detail the aspects of controlling the XADC from the PS.
 I will use code snippets from the [main.cpp](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/XADC_tutorial_app/main.cpp).

-Initialization of the XADC is very similar to the other Xillinx subsystems.
+The initialization of the XADC is very similar to the other Xillinx subsystems:

 ```c++
 #include "xsysmon.h"